clementgallet/libTAS/README.md

 Installing with the debian package will install all the required packages as well.

 There is also an [automated build](https://ci.appveyor.com/project/clementgallet/libtas/build/artifacts) available for the last interim version, 64-bit with dual-arch.

-If you don't have a Linux system beforehand, an easy way is to use a virtual machine to run the system.
-Grab a virtualization software (e.g. VirtualBox) and a Linux distribution (e.g. Ubuntu).
-If you have a 64-bit computer, install a 64-bit Linux distribution, which will allow you to run both 32-bit and 64-bit games.
-Note for Ubuntu users that you need a recent version (17.10 minimum).

 ## Building